ku-nlp/VISA/README.md

 VISA
 ==========

-VISA is a dataset that consists of 40k Japanese-English parallel sentence pairs and corresponding video clips with the following key features:
+__VISA__ is a dataset that consists of 40k Japanese-English parallel sentence pairs and corresponding video clips with the following key features:
-  - The parallel sentences are subtitles from movies and TV episodes
+  - The parallel sentences are __subtitles__ from movies and TV episodes
-  - The source subtitles are ambiguous, which means they have multiple possible translations with different meanings
+  - The source subtitles are __ambiguous__, which means they have multiple possible translations with different meanings
-  - We divide the dataset into Polysemy and Omission according to the cause of ambiguity
+  - We divide the dataset into __Polysemy__ and __Omission__ according to the cause of ambiguity

 Splits:
 -------------------